Disaster Ready Fund

 The safety and wellbeing of Australians is the Government’s highest priority.

 The Australian Government is committed to investing in resilience initiatives to reduce the risk of disaster impacts and ensure that communities are in the best possible position for recovery when disaster does occur.
+This investment seeks to mitigate potential disaster loss and damage, reduce harm, loss of life, property loss and the impacts on economic productivity.
+Investment in prevention and preparedness is less expensive than disaster response.
+For every dollar spent on disaster risk reduction, there is an estimated $9.60 return on investment.

 - What will it look like?